vastlint

 What VAST validation checks

-vastlint applies 108 rules derived from the published IAB VAST XSD schemas.
+vastlint applies spec-derived checks from the published IAB VAST XSD schemas.
 Key checks include:

 • Required elements: <Impression>, <Duration>, <MediaFile> (for inline ads), <VASTAdTagURI> (for wrappers)